KayraAksit/KayraAksit/README.md

 ## About Me
 Computer Science and Engineering Student at Sabanci University Istanbul/Turkey.

-<p>I have Experince in C++, JavaScript, Python and Java Programming languages.</p>
+⚡I have Experince in C++, JavaScript, Python and Java Programming languages.</br>
-<text>I worked with React.js, Vue.js, OpenCV, Natural Language Processing with Python and Machine Learning.</text>
+🔭 I worked with React.js, Vue.js, OpenCV, Natural Language Processing with Python and Machine Learning.</br>
+🌱 I am currently learning Vue.js and Rust.</br>

 <!--
 **KayraAksit/KayraAksit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.